Celebrity Spotlight: How Michael Phelps’ ADHD Helped Him Make Olympic History

 Out of the pool, he’s dedicated to promoting water safety and healthy living to youth through swimming programs.
 The Michael Phelps Foundation has introduced swimming to more than 15,000 children through the Boys & Girls Clubs of America and Special Olympics.

 For Phelps, the pool has been many things.
 It’s been a refuge, an outlet and a place where his strength and passion have propelled him to greatness.
-Now, through his foundation, Phelps hopes the pool can be “that place” for thousands of kids with ADHD and learning issues.
+Now, through his foundation, Phelps hopes the pool can be “that place” for thousands of kids with ADHD and learning differences.

 Any opinions or views of individuals featured on Understood.org are the sole responsibility of the individual, and do not necessarily reflect the views, values, opinions or beliefs of, and are not endorsed by, Understood.